ALA Library Fact Sheet 5

 Publishers Weekly reviews children's books and also adult books in the following categories: Nonfiction, Fiction, Mystery, Science Fiction/Fantasy/Horror, Poetry, Comics, and Lifestyles (cooking, gardening & home, health & fitness, or parenting).
 See the Publishers Weekly Submission Guidelines for additional details and mailing addresses.

 School Library Journal reviews new children's and young adult general trade books, original paperbacks, and reference books from established publishers.
 In order to be considered for review, books must be of national interest and be readily available from national distributors at an institutional discount.
-Also reviewed are videos & audio recordings, and CD-ROMs and online resources.
+Also reviewed are DVDs & audio recordings (audiobooks and CDs), and reference products and online resources.
 See the School Library Journal Submitting Review Materials for additional details and mailing addresses.

 Science Books & Films (SB&F) reviews science-based books, videos, software, and websites for all age groups (K-College, Teachers, and General Audience).
 See SB&F FAQ/Reviews & Reviewing (at the bottom of the page) for further assistance.

-Video Librarian reviews both theatrical and non-theatrical videos/DVDs (including Blu-ray) that are new to the marketplace for public, school, university, and special libraries.
+Video Librarian reviews both theatrical and non-theatrical DVDs, including Blu-ray, that are new to the marketplace for public, school, university, and special libraries.
 See How to Submit Titles for Review in Video Librarian or Video Librarian Online for further assistance.

 New vendors and other companies with library-related services may be a good fit for the online American Libraries Buyers Guide.
 Those not yet included can create a basic listing for free.
 For more options, see the Guide Media Kit.

 Direct mail advertising -- postcards, catalogs, fliers, brochures -- is an effective way to target specific audiences and is useful in providing detailed information and therefore receiving orders for products.
 Mailing lists for libraries are rented for one time use by a number of organizations and companies, including our American Library Association Mail List Rental.
-See ALA Library Fact Sheet 3 - Lists of Libraries for other library mailing list and library directory information.
+See ALA Library Fact Sheet 3 - Lists of Libraries for other library mailing list, library directory, and library e-mail list information.

 Books that are just sent to libraries without their having been ordered or requested by the library staff are subject to collection development and gift policies.
 Books not accepted into a library collection can and usually are sold at a book sale or discarded outright.

-The ALA Library maintains a list of resources about library author visits over at http://www.delicious.com/alalibrary/authorvisits at Delicious.com and addressed the topic in the entry, Author Events, at the Ask the ALA Librarian Blog.
+The ALA Library maintains a list of resources about library author visits and addressed the topic in the entry, Author Events, in our Ask the ALA Library Blog.
 However, in 2010, ALA's United for Libraries (A division of ALA) launched a formal program and membership level, Authors for Libraries, described as "a unique partnership to connect authors with libraries, Friends of the Library groups and library Foundations as well as to keep authors informed about issues and concerns affecting libraries on a national level."
 Authors can join Authors for Libraries for $39 and receive a subscription to The Voice, the newsletter of United for Libraries.
 In addition, a link to the author's website will be placed on the Authors for Libraries website, where library staff, Friends groups and Foundation staff can search for local authors for library talks and book signings as well as information about forthcoming books and resources for book groups.

 As noted by Carla King in her March 1, 2010 entry on the PBS Mediashift Blog, Self-Publishing, Author Services Open Floodgates for Writers.
-For current information, see the list of links compiled by the ALA Library at Diigo.com, News Reports on Self Publishing.
+For the most current information, see News Reports on Self Publishing.

 Please be aware that you may run into difficulty in getting your self-published/print-on-demand book or e-book reviewed and into libraries.
-See the "vanity press" entry at the Wikipedia online encyclopedia, and especially read the section about libraries.
+See the "vanity press" entry at the Wikipedia online encyclopedia.

 This may prove confusing, especially if you were able to sell a copy to libraries in your own area.
 Know that your local public library or libraries may have purchased a copy in a show of support for local authors, something which is usually part of the overall collection development policy.
 But this will not be the case with other libraries around the country.